-- 8.2 When an uncertainty exists about whether a situation or course of conduct violates this Code of Pastoral Conduct or other religious, moral, or ethical principles, consult with: - Peers, - Others knowledgeable about ethical issues, or - The Chancery office of the Diocese of Rockville Centre. - 8.3 When it appears that a member of clergy, a staff member, or a volunteer has violated this Code of Pastoral Conduct or other religious, moral, or ethical principles: - Report the issue to a supervisor or next higher authority, or - Refer the matter directly to the Diocesan Office for the Protection of Children and Young People (516-678-5800 Ext.
-573). - 8.4 The obligation of Pastoral Counselors and Spiritual Directors to report client misconduct is subject to the duty of confidentiality.
+- 8.1 Clergy, staff, and volunteers must hold each other accountable for maintaining the highest ethical and professional standards.
+When there is an indication of illegal actions by clergy, staff, or volunteers, you should notify the proper civil authorities immediately, your supervisor, and the Diocesan Office for the Protection of Children and Young People. - 8.2 When an uncertainty exists about whether a situation or course of conduct violates this Code of Pastoral Conduct or other religious, moral, or ethical principles, consult with: - Peers, - Others knowledgeable about ethical issues, or - The Diocesan Office for the Protection of Children and Young People. - When it appears that a member of clergy, a staff member, or a volunteer has violated this Code of Pastoral Conduct or other religious, moral, or ethical principles: - Report the issue to a supervisor or next higher authority, or - Refer the matter directly to the Diocesan Office for the Protection of Children and Young People (516-678-5800 ext.
+216/573). - 8.4 The obligation of Pastoral Counselors and Spiritual Directors to report client misconduct is subject to the duty of confidentiality.
 However, any agreement or duty to maintain confidentiality must yield to the need to report misconduct that threatens the safety, health, or well-being of any of the persons involved except as provided for in Section 2.6